 This list covers House to House Collections of cash, direct debits and clothing collections as indicated.

-- Clothes Aid (Action for Children, Children's Air Ambulance, Make a Wish Foundation, NSPCC)
+- Clothes Aid (Children's Air Ambulance, Make a Wish Foundation, NSPCC)

 - ADRA UK (cash collections)

 - Against Breast Cancer (Recycling Clothes Company Limited*).

 - Air Ambulance Service (RAMs Collections Limited)